joffreyBerrier/vue-spreadsheet/README.md

-  :submenu-thead                       | Array      | That contains the submenu-thead :tbody-data                          | Array      | That contains data :tbody-index                         | Boolean    | That displays the index of each row on the left of the table v-on:tbody-input-change              | Function   | When the **input changes** v-on:tbody-nav-backspace             | Function   | When you press backspace on cell (event, actualElement, actualCol, rowIndex, colIndex) v-on:tbody-nav-multiple-backspace    | Function   | Fired when the multiple cell are delete
+  :submenu-thead                       | Array      | That contains the submenu-thead :tbody-data                          | Array      | That contains data :tbody-index                         | Boolean    | That displays the index of each row on the left of the table v-on:tbody-replace-data              | Function   | When you copy/paste - dragToFill v-on:tbody-input-change              | Function   | When the **input changes** v-on:tbody-nav-backspace             | Function   | When you press backspace on cell (event, actualElement, actualCol, rowIndex, colIndex) v-on:tbody-nav-multiple-backspace    | Function   | Fired when the multiple cell are delete